Types of brain tumour

 Tumours with unknown cells, or they contain more than one type of cell.

-Child brain tumours
+Child brain tumour types

 The information we provide is aimed at explaining everything you might need to know about specific brain tumour types that can affect children.
 For example, you can find out about the short and long-term side-effects that might be experienced from the tumour, or the type of treatment children are likely to receive for specific tumour types.